Search

 New and Improved Impatriate Regime

 The new impatriate regime allows for a 50% exemption of the gross annual remuneration, including benefits paid-in-kind, which is capped at EUR 400,000.
-The new impatriate regime still contains the conditions for high valued employees to benefit including (non-exhaustive list):

-• The impatriate takes up residence in Luxembourg and for the five proceeding years did not live within 150 km from the border or was otherwise subject to Luxembourg personal income taxation;
+• The impatriate must take up residence in Luxembourg and for the five proceeding years did not live within 150 km of the

 • The impatriate must earn an annual fixed remuneration (salary base) of at least EUR 75,000;